Donniedarko45/Weather_Dashboard_project/README.md

-# React + Vite

-This is weather dashboard project
+# This is weather dashboard project